nethesis/nethvoice-report/ui/src/doc-inline/en/queue/data_call_1_table_call.md

 - `Result`: possible results: Answer, Abandon, Exit Menu, Timeout, Queue full, Entry with No Agent in queue, Exit for No Agent available
+- `Recalled: in event of failure if a successfully recall has been made`
+- `Recall Time: time elapsed from failure to recall`

 If no caller has been selected, all calls will be shown.
 If no queues have been selected, data of all available queues will be